DataStax-Examples/stargate-mongoose-demo-discord-bot/README.md

 # discord-bot

-This sample demonstrates using Mongoose to build a sample [Discord](https://discord.com) bot.
+This sample demonstrates using stargate-mongoose to build a sample [Discord](https://discord.com) bot.

 ![](./img/splash.png)